A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Necessary and sufficient conditions for

 where the above is a common translate of the direct sum of the \(X_j\), \(j \neq i\).
 It follows that \(v\) projects to \(v_i\), relative to the splitting \(\intl = X_1 + \cdots + X_\ell\), so that \(v = v_1 + \cdots + v_\ell\) and \(\gamma = \gamma_1 + \cdots + \gamma_\ell\), as required.
 The second claim follows trivially from the first, by taking the difference of elements of two flag groups then splitting each, as above. \end{proof}

 We now wish to show that the existence of small acceptance domains corresponds exactly to elements of the flag groups \(\Gamma_i[f,f';r]\) staying far from \(v(f')_i-v(f)_i\), relative to \(r\).
 To do this, we need to show how a cut region of small volume can be created, given close vertices of two such flags.
-To this end, we give the following lemma.
-See Remark \ref{rem: cutting corners} below for an intuitive explanation of its content.
+To this end, we have the following lemma.
+Intuitively, it says that a hyperplane from one of the flags always chops off a small corner of a region bounded by the other, or at least chops off a prism of small diameter across one dimension, which thus has small volume when bounded in the remaining dimensions.

 \begin{lemma} Consider two flags \(f\) and \(f'\) in \(X \cong \R^n\) and an arbitrary \(\nu > 0\).
 Then there is some \(C>0\) satisfying the following.
 For each \(H \in f\), choose any translate \(H + b_H \neq H\), with the two hyperplanes separated by distance at most distance \(\nu\).
 If \(0 < \|v(f)-v(f')\| \leq \epsilon\), then there is some \(H' \in f'\) and \(A \subset X\) with \(\vol(A) \leq C\epsilon\) which is a connected component of